-- Lunch is from 1.30pm to 2.15pm each day. - Students are required to stay at school at lunchtime.
+- Lunch is from 1.25pm to 2.10pm each day except for Thursday. - On Thursday, lunch is from 1.30pm 2.10pm. - Students are required to stay at school at lunchtime.

 MAC Foundation

 The MAC Foundation was established as a charitable trust to support Mount Aspiring College in delivering a high-quality education for young people from across the Wānaka district.
 The Foundation oversees the management of generous gifts and donations to the school and works with a range of community members and organisations to build relationships and ensure ongoing support for our school.